Indian locomotive class WG

 The Indian Railways WG class was a type of broad gauge 2-8-2 goods locomotive introduced in the 1950s.
-2,450 of the class were built between 1950 and 1970.
+2,450 of the class were built between 1950 and 1970, making them the most numerous class of mainline locomotives until the advent of WDM-2.

 History and design

-The WG design was introduced in 1950; it utilised identical equipment (boiler, motion, springs, tender bogies, and rear truck) as used in the 4-6-2 WP class passenger locomotives.
+The WG design was introduced in 1950; it used identical equipment (boiler, motion, springs, tender bogies, and rear truck) to the 4-6-2 WP class passenger locomotives.
 The first hundred units (No. 8301 to 8400) were built by North British and subcontractor Vulcan Foundry (ten units).
 Number 8350 was exhibited at the Festival of Britain in 1951.

 Locomotives were also sourced from the Société Franco-Belge in Raismes, France, Lokomotivfabrik Floridsdorf in Austria, and from elsewhere in Europe and from Japan.
 The rolling stock works of Chittaranjan Locomotive Works in West Bengal initially manufactured locomotives from imported parts; by 1953, 70% of the locomotives were domestically produced, and by 1956 the works was able to entirely satisfy the domestic production need for WG locomotives.
 Production ceased in 1970; the final unit being named Antim Sitara (Last Star).